pingel-org/axle/axle-docs/src/main/tut/chapter/PythagoreanMeans.md

 Generalized Mean
 ----------------

-See the wikipedia page on <a href="https://en.wikipedia.org/wiki/Generalized_mean">Generalized Mean</a>.
+See the wikipedia page on [Generalized Mean](https://en.wikipedia.org/wiki/Generalized_mean).

 When the parameter `p` is 1, it is the arithmetic mean.
 At -1 it is the harmonic mean.